Do you have a lawn mower that starts then dies?

 A bad spark plus reduces engine fuel efficiency.
 You will find that your lawnmower needs more fill-ups to do the job.
 This is because of a missing spark flash when the fuel is injected, and the unburned fuel produces white smoke.

-Another sign of a bad spark plug is trouble in the engine start.
+Another sign of a bad spark plug is trouble with the engine start.
 Even if you can turn on the machine, the mower quickly dies whenever you throttle the engine.

 This is because the worn-out spark plug has difficulty creating sufficient sparks to keep the engine running at a higher speed.

 How long does a spark plug last in a lawn mower?

 Spark plugs in a lawn mower last 12 to 24 months.
 Engine manufacturers have their replacement and maintenance schedules.
 You can refer to your lawn mower manual for more information.